kahanib/kahanib.github.io/_posts/2022-02-10-simple-algorithmic-trading.md

 We'll run tests on all three time frames seperately and analyse the results.

 Another parameter our trading bot needs is moving averages (fast and slow).
 The same logic applies here, bigger moving averages mean less sensitivity to price movement.
 Our bot will be slower to react, but we'lll have less noise.
 Let's try two different sets: one with fast=25 and with slow=50, and another with fast=250 and slow=500.
-Again the possibilities (numbers of combinations) are endless, so I will just pick twe and see how it plays out.
+Again the possibilities (numbers of combinations) are endless, so I will just pick two and see how it plays out.

 Now let's run the backtest and look on an example:
-Black triangle - Open position (up is Buy, down is Sell) Red triangle - Closed position is a loss, green is closed position in a gain.
+Black triangle - Open position (up is Buy, down is Sell)
+Red triangle - Closed position is a loss, green is closed position in a gain.
 ![30M with MA trades for 2022](/images/a_30m_ma_25_50_for_2022.png)
-We can clearly see what we thought earlier, that our bot will make lots of small losing trades when the market goes sideways and profit when the market is trending.
+We can clearly see what as we thought earlier, our bot will make lots of small losing trades when the market goes sideways and profit when the market is trending.

 We can also zoom in to look on the trading logic:
 ![30M MA for Jan 19 to 25, 2022](/images/a_30m_ma_25_50_jan_19_to_25_2022.png)

 ### Another Strategy
-Since our bot loses money when market goes sideways (and I have feeling that BTC/USD is moving more sideways) I will add another strategy to our backtest.
+Since our bot loses money when market goes sideways (and I have a feeling that BTC/USD moving sideways alot on time frame of 5 minuts) I will add another strategy to backtest.
-As we already have a strategy to catch trends let's try to find a strategy that works better in a sideways market (remember, we want to keep it simple!):
+Aince we already have a strategy to catch trends let's try to find a strategy that works better in a sideways market (remember, we want to keep it simple!):
 How about Bollinger Bands, the *trading logic* will be:
-Buy on the price cross above the moving average after touching the lower bands, exit once price touches the upper bands.
+Buy when the price cross above the moving average after touching the lower bands, exit once price touches the upper bands (limit) or lower bands (stop).
-Sell once the price crosses under the moving average after touching the upper bands, exit once price touches the lower bands.
+Sell (short) once the price crosses under the moving average after touching the upper bands, exit once price touches the lower bands (limit) upper bands (stop).

 Here is our Bollinger strategy for 2022:
 ![30M with bollinger trades for 2022](/images/30m_bollinger_100.png)